 And then the question is, well, how widespread did it get around the world?

-Um we just gotta watch it.
+We just got to watch it.

-We gotta we have to be careful.
+We have to be careful.

-Uh it's having an impact on the stock market.
+It's having an impact on the stock market.

 They got scared by it, hitting tourism, which is a big part of a lot of people's economies.

-Uh in You got a case in Arizona, one in California.
+You got a case in Arizona, one in California.

-We have the Fox News is now saying five confirmed cases of the new virus in the United States.
+We have the Fox News now saying five confirmed cases of the new virus in the United States.

 And so we'll watch, monitor.